OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 | `classificationFile` | Path to the classification file, which lists symbol properties for each graduated value range.
 See below for format. | If not specified, a sequence of colors is used to for outline and fill for each category. |
 | `classificationRamp` | **Proposed - need to define this.** | |

-The file used with `classificationFile` property lists the symbol property for each graduation break.
+The file used with `classificationFile` property lists the values for each graduation range.
-A comma-separated-value file is used where the column headings correspond to the properties, for example:
+A comma-separated-value file is used where the column headings correspond to the properties for the symbol, for example as shown below.
+Note that unlike categorized classification file, which uses `value` column, the graduated classification uses `valueMin` and `valueMax` columns to represent value ranges.

+##### Example: Floating Point Values with Default Operators #####

 ```
 # Classification file for municipal boundaries categorized classification
-# (using attribute for municipality population in 2010 for symbol).
+# (using attribute for municipality population for symbol).
 # Value from attribute is compared as follows to determine symbol:
 #  value >= valueMin
 #  value < valueMax